 I grew up in New York City and moved to Los Angeles to begin a career in editing, writing, and producing that has spanned over two decades.
 While I have worked across many genres, my heart lies in telling stories through the documentary and docuseries format.
 I consider myself a true “preditor” (producer-editor) – I don’t just want to be handed a set script, I want to dive deep and actually create and shape the story through editing.

-Previous clients include Netflix, Showtime, PBS, Vice Media, ABC, Discovery, A&E, MTV, Oxygen, TLC, Travel Channel, History Channel, MSNBC, and The Sean Parker Foundation.
+Previous clients include Netflix, HBO, Showtime, Hulu, Apple TV+, PBS, Vice Media, ABC, Discovery, A&E, MTV, Oxygen, TLC, Travel Channel, History Channel, MSNBC, and The Sean Parker Foundation.

 Click on the menu above for my resume and reel.